willnet/yuba/README.md

 ## warning

-Version of this gem is now 0.0.x.
-It works but there must be occasional breaking changes to the API.
+The version of this gem is now 0.0.x.
+It works, but there must be occasional breaking changes to the API.

 ## Summary

-Yuba add new layers to rails.
+Yuba adds new layers to rails.

 - Service
 - Form
 - ViewModel

-It is convenient to use them in combination, but you can use them even by themselves.
+It is convenient to use them in combination, but you can use them even individually.

-If you have difficulties with large rails application, Yuba help you.
+If you have difficulties with a large rails application, Yuba helps you.

 ## Installation